emaphp/eMapper/README.md

 **Typified expressions**

 <br/>
-Sometimes it is useful that the value returned by a dynamic expression to be converted to a particular type.
-This is possible using typified expressions.
-These expressions are embedded inside double braces.
+Typified expressions are dynamic expression that are evaluated and then converted to a specified type.
+These expressions are surrounded inside double braces.
 The following example shows a typified expression which builds a search criteria.

 ```php
 $user = $mapper->type('obj')